elofgren/pumphandle/README.rst

 Contents
 --------
 Utilities:

--"NetDrop" - A simple function for downloading data files from web sources
+- "NetDrop": A simple function for downloading data files from web sources

 Dependencies
 ------------